wavemaker/docs/learn/on-premise/wme-config-users-auth-providers.md

 - Create a user by providing basic details like name ,email and password and select the prefer role for a user.
 - Roles
 - Super Admin - Access to Launchpad, Enterprise Network, Studio.
-- EnterepriseAdmin - Acces to Enterprise Network and Studio.
+- Enterprise Admin - Access to Enterprise Network and Studio.
 - Studio User - Access to Studio.
 All Developers will come under this.

 [![](/learn/assets/wme-setup/configuring-wme/user-creation.png)](/learn/assets/wme-setup/configuring-wme/user-creation.png)